dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 - Past tense: Summarizes methodology and key results.
 Example: “The data were collected using satellite imagery.
 - Past Perfect Tense: Highlights achievements.
 Example: "The team had successfully developed a new algorithm for data processing.

+  ## Reviewer Comments

+  - The abstract must mention the results in terms of statistically explicitly
+  - the keywords mentioned in the abstract were not reflected in the abstract.
+  - The author needs to change the abstract and focus more on the problem domain.
+Before the paper contributions, the author could precisely include the need of developing the proposed method.

 ### References